ibm-cloud-docs/cloud-infrastructure/ips.md

 To provision and reload classic Virtual Servers and classic Bare Metal Servers, the following private service networks must be allowed through your gateway appliances and firewalls.

-Be sure to configure rules and verify routes for the service networks listed in the table below for dal10, wdc04, and the location of your server.
+Be sure to configure rules and verify routes for the service networks listed in the table below for "All", dal10, wdc04, and the location of your server.
 {: important}

 Additionally, complete the following steps: